 '''

 (define (apply-to-each fn lst)

 So we can do the same

 thing we did before: we

 (cond

+[(empty? lst) empty]

 add an argument for the

-[(empty? lst) empty]

 [else (cons

 difference.

 (fn (first lst))

 (apply-to-each fn (rest lst)))]))

+BSL does not allow functions as

-(define (add-1-to-each lst)
+(define (add-1-to-each lon)

+arguments, so we switch to

-(apply-to-each add1 lst))
+(apply-to-each add1 lon))

+Intermediate Student Language

+(ISL).

 (define (extract-names loe)

 (apply-to-each employee-name loe))

 '''

-We recover the original functions by passing one or the other function as the value of the argument.
+We recover the original functions by passing one or the other other function as the value of the argument.